Introduction to Online Control: Spectral filtering in One Dimension

 \subsection{The Magic of Hankel Matrices}

-The matrix $Z_T$ is a special case of a \textbf{Hankel Matrix}, which is a square Hermitian matrix with each ascending skew-diagonal from left to right having the same value.
-An example of a Hankel matrix is the following,
+The matrix $Z_T$ is called the Hilbert matrix, and it is a special case of a {Hankel Matrix}, which is a square Hermitian matrix with each ascending skew-diagonal from left to right having the same value.
+To spell out $Z_T$ more precisely,

-This matrix is closely related to the $Z_T$ matrix we have introduced before, but not equal to it.

-The properties of Hankel matrices have been studied extensively, and the following theorem captures one of their crucial properties. \begin{theorem} Let $\sigma_k$ be the $k$-th largest singular value of a Hankel matrix $M \in \reals^{T \times T}$, then there exists constants $c_1,c_2$ such that :
+The properties of Hankel matrices have been studied extensively, and the following theorem captures one of their crucial properties. \begin{theorem} Let $\sigma_k$ be the $k$-th largest singular value of the Hilbert matrix $Z_T \in \reals^{T \times T}$, then for $k,T > 1$:

 \end{theorem} The proof of this theorem is beyond our scope, and references to details are given in the bibliographic material at the end of this chapter.